Violent-Young-Men Movies: Teenage Sociopaths Are Everywhere!

 And whatever way you look at it (and the film offers a range of mind-boggling and emotionally charged perspectives) … no matter the tragically true earnestness of the film, it ends with a double-murder-suicide by a young man.
 It’s a thoughtful film that addresses the Violent Boy Culture head on, at the least, and goes well beyond to explore the glamorization of the military, especially to boys, and the paranoid “they’re coming to get you” belief system that has run rampant in this country.
 Click here to watch the infamous trailer to the film within the film, which had a seductive appeal to many other violent young men.

 The documentary also suggests legitimate mental illness as a possible contributing factor to Crowley’s bloody end (although… not every mentally ill teen necessarily turns into a killer).
 But if you really want to consider what is wrong with our young men, this is a good movie to see.
-And it’s easy and almost entertaining to watch.
+And it’s easy and fairly entertaining to watch.